hpe-storage/csi-driver/USING.md

   storageClassName: my-sc-1
 ```

+**Note:** In most enviornments, there is a default `StorageClass` declared on the cluster.
+In such a scenario, the `.spec.storageClassName` can be omitted.
+In addition, the default `StorageClass` need to be annotated with this key: `.metadata.annotations.storageclass.kubernetes.io/is-default-class` set to `"true"`.

-Check that a new `PersistentVolume` is created based on your claim:
+After the PVC has been declared, check that a new `PersistentVolume` is created based on your claim:

 ```
 $ kubectl get pv